JFIT: a framework to obtain combined experimental results through joint fits: Examples demonstrating the benefits of joint fitting

-To evaluate potential bias induced by na\"ive averaging, the distance of combined results to the generated value was compared between na\"ive averages, taking into account the asymmetric uncertainty, and \jfit{}s.
+To evaluate how often one of the features illustrated in Fig.~\ref{fig:scans} occurs, the distance of combined results to the generated value of $\dxrho$ has been studied.
+For each of the 4950 pairwise combinations of datasets, we compute $D^{\rm Avg.} = \left| \dxrhoavg - \dxrhogen \right|$, and $D^{\sjfit} = \left| \dxrhojfit - \dxrhogen \right|$, where $\dxrhogen=-0.16$ is the generated value of $\dxrho$.
+The distances $D^{\rm Avg.}$ and $D^{\sjfit}$ are then compared.
 This study shows that results obtained by joint fits are more often closer to the generated value than those obtained by na\"ive averages due to the fact that they fully account for the correlations between the fit variables.
-Figure~\ref{fig:distFromTrue} shows the distance-from-generated-value of $\dxrho$ results obtained by na\"ive averaging versus the corresponding quantity for \jfit{}s, and the distribution of the difference between the former and the latter.
-To clarify the presence of the non-Gaussian tails in this distribution, it is overlaid with a Gaussian fitted to its central region $[-0.005, 0.005]$; numbers of positive and negative entries in the distribution, excluding the ranges corresponding to one, two and three standard deviations of the Gaussian are given in Table~\ref{tab:posNegEntries}.
-Comparison of the statistical uncertainties obtained from na\"ive averages and \jfit{}s are shown in Fig.~\ref{fig:compErrors}.
+Figure~\ref{fig:distFromTrue} shows $D^{\rm Avg.}$ versus $D^{\sjfit}$ in the different pairwise combinations and the distribution of the difference between the former and the latter.
+This example shows that, while both methods can yield unbiased results, joint fits are more often closer to the true value.
+Moreover, to clarify the presence of the non-Gaussian tails in the distribution of differences, it is overlaid with a Gaussian fitted to its central region $[-0.005, 0.005]$; numbers of positive and negative entries in the distribution, excluding the ranges corresponding to one, two and three standard deviations of the Gaussian are given in Table~\ref{tab:posNegEntries}.
+Comparison of the statistical uncertainties obtained from na\"ive averages and joint fits are shown in Fig.~\ref{fig:compErrors}.
 In $88\%$ of the cases the uncertainty obtained from a joint fit is smaller.

 We stress that the example given here is not extreme: likelihoods are nearly Gaussian and are rather well behaved, as can be seen in Fig.~\ref{fig:scans}.
 In cases where the likelihood presents strong non-linear features, such as asymmetric functions that cannot be well described by a bifurcated Gaussian, or if it has multiple minima, the difference between na\"ive averaging and joint fitting could be much larger.
 In practice, multiple solutions appear in nearly all the Dalitz-plot analyses performed by the \B factories; they represent one of the major difficulties in these analyses.
 Clearly, a joint fit allows to resolve better the global minimum from the mirror solutions.